JR Central unveils tunnel for maglev shinkansen line | The Japan Times

 A section of the Hiyoshi tunnel that is currently being drilled was shown to reporters Tuesday.
-It was the first time for JR Central to unveil the inside of a tunnel to be used for the Chuo Shinkansen line.
+It was the first time JR Central had shown the inside of a tunnel to be used for the Chuo Shinkansen line.

-The mountainous construction zone of Minamigaito in the city of Mizunami, Gifu Prefecture, is 7.4 kilometers long and 14 meters wide.
+The mountainous construction zone of Minamigaito in the city of Mizunami is 7.4 kilometers long and 14 meters wide.

 Roughly 890 meters of the 8-meter high tunnel had been excavated as of Tuesday, with workers burrowing through at a pace of some 6 meters per day.
 The inner wall of the tunnel, lit by lights, was coated with concrete.